-MODULE 20: A 60MB exchangeable disk.
+MODULE 20: A 60MB exchangeable disk store.
 Data is recorded on 803 tracks on each of five surfaces.
-Average access time, including rotational delay, is 39 milliseconds, and the peak data transfer rate is 1.2M bps.
+Average access time, including rotational delay, is 39 milliseconds, and the peak data transfer rate is 1.2MB/second.

-EDS60: A 60MB exchangeable disk unit retained from the 1900 Series which may be attached to the ME29.
+EDS60: A 60MB exchangeable disk unit retained from the 2900 Series which may be attached to the ME29.
 The EDS60 disk drive contains 11 disks, recording on 406 addressable tracks.
-It has an average access time of 48 milliseconds, including rotational delay, and a peak data transfer rate of 416K bps.
+It has an average access time of 48 milliseconds, including rotational delay, and a peak data transfer rate of 416KB/second.